Uncontested Divorce: A Detailed Guide

 However, many clients find the process difficult and overwhelming.

 In addition, if you have an uncontested divorce there are two different ways to get to the final divorce decree.

 We explain the process for getting an uncontested divorce step by step.

 The Joint Petition For An Uncontested Divorce

-One option for filing an uncontested divorce in Nevada is to file a joint petition.
+One option for filing an uncontested divorce is to file a joint petition.

 The joint petition is often referred to as a two signature divorce because it requires both spouses to sign off on the petition.